Main Content

 5. Performance indicators

-We have reviewed our key performance indicators in this area.
+The following are the key performance indicators in this area:

 6. Training and Awareness

-We have raised awareness of modern slavery issues by asking all colleagues to assess new suppliers for Modern Slavery risk before they are approved for payment on our system.
+We have raised awareness of modern slavery issues by asking all colleagues to assess both new suppliers and existing suppliers when renewals of contracts occur, for modern slavery risk before they are approved for payment on our system.

 Chief Executive Officer approval